 First term students earning grades of all F’s, FN’s and/or FW’s may be suspended for at least two major terms (Fall and Spring) following the unsuccessful term.

 Students placed on academic warning will have a registration hold placed on their academic record which will prevent them from registering in future terms.
-To have the hold released, student must either register for and attend and in-person Academic Warning Seminar or complete the Online Academic Warning Seminar.
+To have the hold released, student must either register for and attend the On-Campus Academic Warning Seminar or complete the Online Academic Warning Seminar.

 Students placed on academic warning for a deficient GPA are required to enroll in CSCR 1406.
 Students who do not register for, withdraw from, or do not successfully complete CSCR 1406 may be suspended indefinitely.

 While on academic warning, a student is required to earn the following:

-average of 2.5 or higher and maintain a term completion rate of 100%.
-The
+- maintain a term completion rate of 100%.

 The student will remain on warning until a cumulative grade point average of 2.0 or higher and a cumulative completion rate of 67% or higher is achieved.